 Sexual Abuse in Buffalo Diocese Reflects National Pattern

 The circumstances surrounding Malone’s retirement are not unique.
-The Roman Catholic Church faces numerous allegations and legal claims regarding the conduct of its priests and officials.
+The Roman Catholic Church faces numerous allegations and legal claims regarding the misconduct of its bishops and priests.
 It has faced harsh criticism for failing to remove child sexual predators from its ranks.
 In multiple cases, people in positions of authority knew sexual abuse and misconduct occurred.
 Some lied to investigators.
 Others took no action to address a victim’s claims.

 Allegations against the Catholic Church and other denominational congregations continue to develop as more information becomes available through investigations and lawsuits.